 That’s five of many examples of the data that Retail Report aggregates.
 Retail Report also pulls in behavioural and buyer journey information, detailed performance reporting, sophisticated data manipulation tools and a vast array of sales functions.
 The software also includes many automated management & operational features, centralised marketing tasks, as well as tenant & lease management options.

-It's vital to turn your data into knowledge, so you can enhance the buying experience of every single customer.
-ITVET's software, Retail Report, simplifies the process of analysing your retail data analytics by aggregating every data stream into one easy to use software.
+It’s vital to turn your data into knowledge, so you can enhance the buying experience of every single customer.
+ITVET’s software, Retail Report, simplifies the process of analysing your retail data analytics by aggregating every data stream into one easy to use software.
 You can access this software from anywhere, on any device.
 Having this critical data in front of you vastly improves your decision-making abilities.
-Knowing who your customers are is key to boosting your retail estate's performance.
-Want to find out how Retail Report can enhance your retail centre's experience?
-Get in touch today.
+Knowing who your customers are is key to boosting your retail estate’s performance.
+Want to find out how Retail Report can enhance your retail centre’s experience?
+Request a free demo today.